 I see two main aspects to kidney support:

-- Reducing toxic burden
+- Reducing toxic input from our environment

 Reducing toxic burden